yifanchen/react-startkit/README.md

 # react-startkit

 A friendly React startkit allows you to start working on React with all dependencies installed.
-Dependencies include: React, Babel, Webpack.
+Dependencies include: React, Babel, Webpack, Hot-Loder, ES6.

-    localhost:1212

-start
+url: (why port 1030?
+It's a legendary # from my childhood)

+    localhost:1030

+start:

     node dev-server.js